Nico Hoerner Preview, Player Props: Cubs vs. Pirates

 - Hoerner leads Chicago with a slugging percentage of .395, fueled by 36 extra-base hits.

-- He ranks 25th in batting average, 51st in on base percentage, and 108th in slugging among qualified hitters in baseball.
+- Among the qualifying hitters in MLB play, he ranks 25th in batting average, 49th in on-base percentage, and 109th in slugging.

-- Hoerner has picked up a hit in 73.1% of his 119 games this year, with multiple hits in 33.6% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.